-In fact, they have been coming together to prepare home made grain cereal for their families and especially the children.
+Women in Action worked together to help each other through the political unrest that Nicaragua endured this spring and summer.
+As is always the case, it is the most vulnerable and those living in the margins who are most affected by these kinds of crisis.
+They have been coming together to prepare homemade grain cereal for their families and especially the children.
 Additionally, thanks to your generous donations, they have now been making soy food and soy milk twice a week at the Women in Action Center.
-The cereal and the soy food and milk, along with the basic food supplies which were purchased, will help WIA, their families and their children through this difficult period.
+The cereal and the soy food and milk, along with the basic food supplies which were purchased, has helped WIA, and their families through this difficult period.

-The economy is still stagnant, with many people out of work and road blocks still blocking some of the major highways so that basic supplies are not able to come into towns and cities.
-In La Paz, farmers have their basic grain crops planted and we are also supporting them with seeds for small, backyard vegetable gardens.
-Moving forward, we are also looking to raise funds to purchase chickens for families to raise.
-Next week, we will be harvesting our moringa trees leaves as part of our reforestation and food security program.
-While people in La Paz are also struggling with the high cost of basic goods and the lack of some basic supplies, they do have the ability to supply their own food source.
+While the country has now stabalized, the economy is still stagnant, In La Paz, farmers were able to plant and harvest their basic grain crops, and through your support, Compas also supported them with seeds for small, backyard vegetable gardens.
+Farmers are also harvesting their moringa trees leaves and seeds as part of our reforestation and food security program.
+While people in La Paz are also struggling with unemployment and the higher cost of basic goods, they do have the ability to supply most of their own food source.